philips-software/TextSimilarityProcessor/README.md

 >python -m similarity_processor.similarity_ui
 ```
 1. Path to the test/requirement/other other document to be analyzed.
-2. Similarity to be processed (find out 100% match, 99% etc...)
-3. Unique ID in the csv/xlsx column ID(0/1 etc...)
+2. Unique ID in the csv/xlsx column ID(0/1 etc...)
-4. Steps/Description id for content matching (column of interest IDs in the csv/xlsx seperated by , like 1,2,3)
+3. Steps/Description id for content matching (column of interest IDs in the csv/xlsx seperated by , like 1,2,3)
-5. If new requirement / test to me checked with existing, enable the check box and paste the content to be checked in
+4. If new requirement / test to me checked with existing, enable the check box and paste the content to be checked in
 the new text box.

 How to test the software